 Continuing on the “dashboard as access point” requirement, I iterated further on the features of the dashboard.
 One feature that I added was the notification system to alert users of the system to important events with either their site traffic, or features to help them manage the system.

 I also continued to iterate on the wireframes for the metrics overview.
-Because a single data point on its own has very little value, an important aspect of this design concept was to always show information in comparison to something, either to another data point, or to itself from a previous time period.
-This way, we can establish context to help the user better understand their metrics.
+A single data point on its own has very little value.
+So an important aspect of the conceptualization of these screens was to always show information in comparison to something, either to another data point, or to itself from a previous time period.

-Another concept wireframe for presenting information on the metrics overview.
-Rather than having panels for each metric comparison, the user could browse the main tabs across the top of the main panel.
+Another wireframe concept for presenting information on the metrics overview.
+In this concept, rather than having panels for each metric comparison, the user could browse the main tabs across the top of the main panel.

-One important idea behind these wireframes was to try to make the data interactive.
-It doesn’t come across very well in a static wireframe, but it was important that any charts shown in the product were interactive elements and not just static images.
-The idea was that a user could click on any point on the line to then drill down even further to very specific information display about that data point.
+One important concept behind these wireframes was to try to make the data interactive.
+It doesn’t come across very well in a static wireframe, but the idea was that the charts were not just static images, but interactive elements also.
+A user could click on any point on the line to then drill down even further to very specific information display about that data point.

 Instead of a data table that lists all sites you own, I developed a concept for using specific panels that summarize information for your site.
 The panel was intended to provide more of the key metrics up front, as opposed to always having to click through to the subsequent metrics page.